5wHN28Dg/Real-Time-Gesture-Mimicry/README.md

 ### 🤝 Contributions & Feedback

 Feel free to submit issues, suggest features, or even open a PR—your insights could speed up my learning and improve the project for everyone!

----

-*Let’s build something awesome together!* lol, now this feels so not me, so AI generated lol